 The supportive strategies I had used with him at home and the special attention he received at school were helpful, but his symptoms never improved.
-Psychological testing had shown he was no longer the happy child he had been.
-As he lost ground academically, despite scores near the genius level on intelligence tests, he became more and more frustrated.
+Psychological testing showed he was no longer the happy child he had been.
+Despite scores near the genius level on intelligence tests he was losing ground academically.
+His frustration was constant.
 He could not fulfill our expectations or match the achievements of the other children in the family.
-We knew he had been experimenting with marijuana and we were becoming desperate; we had no idea that was the tip of his iceberg of substance abuse.
+We knew he had been experimenting with marijuana.
+We had no idea marijuana was the tip of his iceberg of substance abuse.

 The health of the middle and inner ear is essential to normal behaviour.
 The spectrum of human behaviour, including so-called “mental” illnesses, is generated in the ear.